 - Asst. and Track (Sprints/Hurdles/Relays/Jumps) Blaine Wiley

-If you're considering becoming a part of the South Plains College Men's Track program they are the individuals you'll want to get in touch with.
-You'll be able to choose to contact them through email using the link above or call the school to get more information regarding the college and Men's Track program before deciding if it's the best fit for you.
+If you're considering becoming a member of South Plains College Men's Track program these are the individuals you must contact.
+It's possible to choose to get in touch with them through email using the link above or call the college to obtain more information about the school and Men's Track program prior to deciding on if it's the best fit for you personally.

-NCSA gives student athletes the tools and information they need to enhance their odds of being recruited by a Men's Track program, whether it is at South Plains College or another school.
-Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
-This year on it's own you'll find 3904 Men's Track student athletes using the NCSA network, technology and scouting professionals to get their highlights in front of 3314 coaches at 1475 colleges Men's Track programs all over the country.
+NCSA offers student athletes the information and tools they need to enhance their chances of being recruited by a Men's Track program, whether it is at South Plains College or another school.
+Since 2000, NCSA has been connecting coaches and athletes which is a critical component of the recruiting process.
+This year on it's own you'll find 4933 Men's Track athletes using the NCSA scouting professionals, network and technology to get their highlights before 3368 coaches at 1479 colleges Men's Track programs all over the country.

-If you'd like to join the South Plains College Men's Track program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process as early as possible is crucial to your success.
-So create your free profile to become a verified NCSA Men's Track student athlete and begin connecting with coaches at the South Plains College Men's Track program today.
+If you want to join the South Plains College Men's Track program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as soon as possible is crucial to your success.
+So make your free profile to become a confirmed NCSA Men's Track student athlete and begin connecting with coaches at the South Plains College Men's Track program today.